12 Phase Equilibrium

 12.3.4 The triple point and the critical point

 The only point in the \(PT\) diagram where all the three phases coexist is called the triple point.
 The number of degrees of freedom at the triple point for every 1-component diagram is \(f=1-3+2=0\).
 The fact that the triple point has zero degrees of freedom means that its coordinates, \({T_{\text{tp}},P_{\text{tp}},\overline{V}_{\text{tp}}}\), are uniquely determined for each chemical substance.
 For this reason, the value of the triple point of water was fixed by definition—rather than measured—until 2019.
-This definition was necessary to establish the base unit of the thermodynamic temperature scale in the SI (the Kelvin).61
+This definition was necessary to establish the base unit of the thermodynamic temperature scale in the SI (the Kelvin).6

 In addition to the triple point where the solid, liquid, and gas phases meet, a triple point may involve more than one condensed phase.
 Triple points are common for substances with multiple solid phases (polymorphs), involving either two solid phases and a liquid one or three solid phases.
 Helium is a special case that presents a triple point involving two different fluid phases, called the lambda point.
 Since the number of degrees of freedom cannot be negative, the Gibbs phase rule for a 1-component diagram sets the limit to how many phases can coexist to just three.
-Therefore, quadruple points (or higher coexistence points) are not possible for pure substances, even for polymorphs.62
+Therefore, quadruple points (or higher coexistence points) are not possible for pure substances, even for polymorphs.7

 Another point with a fixed position in the \(PT\) diagram is the critical point, \({T_{\text{c}},P_{\text{c}},\overline{V}_{\text{c}}}\).
-We have already given the definition of the critical temperature in 11.2.
+We have already given the definition of the critical temperature in ??.
 This point represents the end of the liquid–gas equilibrium curve.
 This point is also semantically important to define different regions of the phase diagram, as in Figure 12.3.
 A gas whose pressure and temperature are below the critical point is called a vapor.
-A gas whose temperature is above the critical one and the pressure is below its critical one is called a supercritical fluid.
-Finally, a liquid whose pressure is above the critical point is called a compressible liquid.63
+A gas whose temperature and pressure are above the critical ones is called a supercritical fluid.
+Finally, a liquid whose pressure is above the critical point is called a compressible liquid.8

 12.4 The Clausius–Clapeyron Equation